GodlyJagex/Slime-Rancher/README.md

 4. Navigate to your slime rancher installation folder **Instructions above**
    4.1 Inside the Slime Rancher installation folder open the "SlimeRancher_Data" folder
-   4.2 Inside the SlimeRancher_Data folder open the "Managed" folder 5.Transfer the Assembly-CSharp.dll file from your downloads folder to the Managed folder and replace the old one
+   4.2 Inside the SlimeRancher_Data folder open the "Managed" folder
+5. Transfer the Assembly-CSharp.dll file from your downloads folder to the Managed folder and replace the old one